Wednesday, 28 October 2015

 * it was an Aston Martin DB9.

-Saturday 24 October 2015
+Saturday, 24 October 2015

 Birthday tea

 A week ago I was on my way home from Uganda.
 It seems like a dream to me now.
-It's nice to see the pupils from the trip around school, we are always pleased to see each other because we know that we were part of something special.
-I feel a bit different since I came back, less anxious I think, and I am very aware of behaviour that I perceive as overly entitled.
+It's nice to see the pupils from the trip around school, we are always pleased to see each other because we know that we were part of something very special.
+I feel a bit different since I came back, less anxious I think, and I am very aware of behaviour around me that I perceive as overly entitled.

 I'm home with my kitties this weekend - James and Ally are away on a hill-walking weekend.
 I am amazed at how much Tom and Ruby are eating - they are just about a year old now and spend so much time outdoors, they are very hungry when they come in.
 As I write this they are relaxing and stretching on their wee beds, but keeping an eye on me in case I head towards the cat food cupboard!

-Sunday 18 October 2015
+Sunday, 18 October 2015

-17. The Homecoming
+17. Uganda - The Homecoming

 Both flights went smoothly and I managed to get a good bit of sleep between Entebbe and Amsterdam.
-When we arrived in Glasgow the ht and I said our goodbyes to the pupils at the baggage collection area and thanked them for doing so well
+When we arrived in Glasgow George and I said our goodbyes to the pupils at the baggage collection area and thanked them for doing so well in Uganda.
+Then we all went through to the arrivals where all of the parents were waiting with a huge banner to welcome us!

-In Uganda.
-Then we all went through to the arrivals where all of the parents were waiting with a banner to welcome us!
-Seeing the pupils reunited with their parents made me feel very emotional - the parents have worked so hard to raise money and to support the group.
+Seeing the pupils reunited with their parents made me feel very emotional - the parents have worked so hard to raise money for the trip and to support the group.

 James and Alasdair were waiting for me; it was lovely to see them and when we got home James made me a bowl of porridge with blueberries and a cup of coffee, it was bliss.
-Then I had a sleep for a couple of hours followed by a bath - yes, with hot running water and Molton Brown bath gel!
+Then I had a sleep for a couple of hours followed by a bath - yes, with hot running water and Molton Brown bubble bath!
 James made a special Welcome Home dinner of roast lamb with juniper berries and gratin dauphinois, and Grandma came round for tea.
 It's nice to be home!

-16. Saturday 17th October
+16. Uganda - Saturday 17th October

 It was with very mixed feelings that I awoke on my last morning in Luwero.
 Although I will be glad to return home to James and the boys, I will be very sad to leave this wonderful place.
 It really has been the experience of a lifetime.